What’s a metatile?¶

 Memory consumption may also become an issue.
 The amount of memory to compute a tile is proportional to the size of the metatile, the color depth of the tile, and other factors (such as the number of FeatureTypeStyle element in an SLD).
 A single 3x3 metatile with 256 square pixel tiles with 32 bit (4 byte) color depth would require at least (256*256)*(3*3)*4 = 2359296 bytes = 2304 kB = 2.25 MB of memory to compute.

-GeoServer, if being used as the backend, will ignore the directive for requests that are not 256x256 pixels.
+If being used as the backend, GeoServer will ignore the directive for requests that are not 256x256 pixels.

 You can seed up to a certain zoom level at one metatile setting and then reduce metatiling, to ensure adequate response times where the map has not been seeded.